jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 * New Axway icons, color palettes and typography incorporated.
 * The name of the relevant API Manager instance is now displayed on the API catalog (grid and list view layouts) and in the API details page.
 * A new notification has been added to alert the organization administrator on login to review applications that are pending approval.
+* Labels and values for custom properties are now translatable.

 ## Limitations of this update